icatproject/topcat/yo/config.md

 #### topcat.css

-An empty style sheet to to allow you to customise your TopCAT site.
+An empty style sheet to allow you to customise your TopCAT site.

 This file is copied to the glassfish application web languages styles directory on installation.